giusalfieri/IPA_Project/ucasML_package/README.md

 > [!NOTE]
-> This program has been tested and is recommended to be run on these Linux distros.
+> This program has been installed on these Linux distros.

 > [!TIP]
 > Click the badges to visit the distro official website.